RuipingL/TransKD/README.md

 ## Structure: TransKD
 ![TransKD](TransKDs.png)
 ## Introduction
 We propose the structural framework, TransKD, to distill the knowledge from feature maps and patch embeddings of vision transformers.
+TransKD enables the non-pretrained vision transformers perform on-par with the pretrained ones.
 ## Requirements
 Environment: create a conda environment and activate it
 ```